 You never stop learning.

-A federal health insurance program that is managed through the direction of the Social Security Administration.
-Medicare can assist in providing health care for the elderly population.
+Medicare is a federally developed health insurance option, managed through the Social Security Administration.
+Medicare is focused on assisting with health care for the senior population.